snehal-chavan96/Rakshita-AI-WomensSafety/README.md

-Rakshita - AI-Driven Women's Safety App | Predicts crime zones, suggests safer routes, and provides emergency assistance using AI/ML.
+# Rakshita – AI-Driven Women's Safety App

-🛡️ About Rakshita Rakshita is an AI-driven women's safety app that helps users stay safe by predicting crime zones, suggesting safer routes, and providing emergency assistance.
+Rakshita is an AI-powered mobile application designed to enhance women’s safety by providing intelligent insights and real-time support.
+The app predicts crime-prone zones, recommends safer routes, and offers emergency assistance features to help users feel secure in their daily journeys.

-🚀 Features ✔️ Real-time Crime Zone Prediction – Uses AI/ML to analyze and predict high-risk areas. ✔️ Safe Route Recommendation – Provides safer alternative routes. ✔️ Live Location Sharing – Enables users to share their location with trusted contacts. ✔️ Emergency Alerts – Quick SOS button for instant help. ✔️ Community Feedback – Users can report incidents and rate safety of locations.

-🛠️ Tech Stack 🔹 Backend: Flask (Python) with PostgreSQL 🔹 Frontend: Android (Java) 🔹 Database: PostgreSQL 🔹 AI/ML: Python (for predictive analysis)
+## About the Project
+Women’s safety is a critical concern, and Rakshita addresses it with a technology-driven approach.
+By leveraging AI/ML models, the app analyzes crime data to highlight potentially unsafe areas and guide users with safer alternatives.
+It also empowers users to act quickly in emergencies through SOS alerts and live location sharing.

+## Key Features
+- **Real-time Crime Zone Prediction:** Uses AI/ML models to identify and highlight high-risk areas.
+- **Safe Route Recommendations:** Suggests safer alternatives to help users avoid dangerous locations.
+- **Live Location Sharing:** Allows users to share their real-time location with trusted contacts.
+- **Emergency Alerts (SOS):** Provides instant alerts and assistance during emergencies.
+- **Community Feedback:** Enables users to report incidents and rate the safety of locations, building a collaborative safety network.

+## Impact
+Rakshita combines AI-powered insights with community participation to create a reliable safety companion for women.
+By integrating predictive analytics, real-time tracking, and emergency response, the app empowers users with the tools they need to make safer decisions and seek timely help.